 What is Arthritis?

 Arthritis is a disease of the joint.
-In literal terms arthritis means “inflammation of a joint.”
-A joint is where the ends of two or more bones meet.
-For example, the knee joint is formed between the bones of the lower leg (tibia and fibula) and the thighbone (femur).
-The hip joint, the top of the thighbone (femoral head) meets a concave portion or socket of the pelvis (acetabulum).
+In literal terms arthritis means “inflammation of a joint” – the structure where the ends of two or more bones meet.
+For example, the bones of the lower leg (tibia and fibula) and the thighbone (femur) meet at the knee joint.
+The top of the thighbone (femoral head) meets a concave portion or “socket” of the pelvis (acetabulum) forming the hip joint.

 Arthritis Kennewick WA

 Osteoarthritis, is the most common type of arthritis.
-It is caused by wear and tear on the articular cartilage, overuse, trauma, or the degeneration of the joint cartilage due to the aging processes.
-Mostly found in the weight bearing joints of the body such as the Hip, Knee and spine.
+It is caused by wear and tear on the articular cartilage, overuse, trauma, or the degeneration of the joint cartilage due to aging.
+Mostly found in the weight bearing joints of the body such as the hip, knee and spine.
 Joints used extensively for work or sports or joint damaged from fractures or other injuries can show signs of osteoarthritis.
 Overload of the articular cartilage may lead to osteoarthritis.

-Whether the cause is from injury, wear and tear or disease, the joint becomes inflamed, causing swelling, pain and stiffness.
-This is usually temporary.
-Inflammation is one of the body’s normal reactions to injury or disease.
-In arthritic joints, however, inflammation may cause long-lasting or permanent disability.
+Whether arthritis is the result of injury, wear and tear, or disease, the effected joint experiences inflammation, swelling, pain and stiffness.
+Inflammation is one of the body’s normal reactions to injury or disease, however, in arthritic joints, inflammation may cause long-lasting or permanent disability.

 There are more than 100 different forms of arthritis so it is important to be properly diagnosed.
 If you feel you are suffering from arthritis, please schedule an appointment with TCO today.